• Skip to primary navigation

 In fact, this guide explores some of the most dangerous cities in Mexico and aims to look at why each city has earned its place on this list.

-To be able to gain confidence to travel to Mexico it will also look at the safety situation in the country to see if it’s improving or just getting worse.
+To be able to gain the confidence to travel to Mexico it will also look at the safety situation in the country to see if it’s improving or just getting worse.

-Why are some parts of Mexico so Dangerous?
+Why are some parts of Mexico so dangerous?

-Firstly, it’s important to mention that when referring to the word “dangerous” in this particular article, I am actualy talking about people and not other risks such as rabid animals or any environmental risks.
+Firstly, it’s important to mention that when referring to the word “dangerous” in this particular article, I am actually talking about people and not other risks such as rabid animals or any environmental risks.

-Putting the usual Mexican stereotypes aside, the main reason some parts of Mexico are so dangerous is often due to the drug trade.
-There are many cartels that operate throughout Mexico, however, they tend to focus on certain areas (usually where drug production or consumption is highest).
+There are many cartels that operate throughout Mexico, however, they tend to focus on certain areas (usually where drug production or consumption is highest) which in turn makes them no-go areas for tourists.

 Other reasons are because certain areas are poorer, more politically unstable, or just the general attitude of that particular place (for example not being tourist friendly or open to certain ethnic groups).

-Is the Safety Situation improving?
+Is the safety situation improving?

 As a whole, things are slowly but surely improving.
 Mexico has always been a very popular tourist destination, and as such the government are taking steps to ensure public safety is as high as possible.